anikaanja/anikaanja/README.md

 I am currently a Front-End Developer Intern at Xurpas, Inc. and I have also previously worked as a Virtual Assistant and Social Media Manager.

-I am always eager to learn something new, feel free to reach out on my  and I'd be glad to have a chat about anything related to my field of work!!
+I am always eager to learn something new, so feel free to reach out and I'd be glad to have a chat about anything related to my field of work!!

-Currently learning TypeScript and Python 👩🏻‍💻
+Currently learning SASS and Electron 👩🏻‍💻

 <h2>How to reach me 🤍</h2>